 In addition to dairy, soft protein choices include eggs, beans when cooked soft, and tofu.
 Tender cooked meat, chicken, pork, or fish is also good.
 Pulled pork, for example, is a delicious soft diet item.
 Ground meats are good, but avoid sausage with skins, and don’t bite into a tall hamburger.
 Finely chopped prawns and scallops work, too.

-A Soft Diet Doesn’t Have to Be Bland
+A Soft Food Diet Doesn’t Have to Be Bland